 Village Theologos is located 10km northeast of Potos, 220m above sea level.

-In the center of the village there is a church, built in 1803.
+In the center of the village there is a church, built-in 1803.
 It is dedicated to St. Demetrios.
-It is known for its carved wooden altar, which took ages to build, and shows scenes from both Old and New Testament.
+It is known for its carved wooden altar, which took ages to build, and shows scenes from both the Old and New Testament.
 Near the church there is a folklore museum.